m1g/context-api-hooks/README.md

 # React Context API with React Hooks

-A code along from the [Net Ninja tutorial][nnt] covering how to use the Context Api with Hooks
+A code along from the [Net Ninja tutorial][nnt] covering how to use the Context Api with Hooks.
+This uses react functional components throughout

-## Notes
-- This uses react functional components instead of classes
-- The first commit completes through lesson 8 (no hooks implementation)
-- The last commit will have the complete tutorial with hooks

 ## Setup

-Install the dependencies with npm and run the application
+`cd` into the directory.
+Install the deps and run the application

 ```
 npm install && npm start